 The student must possess the knowledge and skills in computer and IT systems, programming languages, and mathematics.
 Continuing to earn a higher education, such as a master’s degree or doctorate, opens a wide variety of doors of opportunity in this exciting career.

-When a student has their sights set upon becoming a cryptographer, they must have had at least five years of experiences in IT and computer security.
-During an entry-level position, the person must work as a software engineer, work as an information security analyst, or a computer system analyst.
+When a student has their sights set on becoming a cryptographer, they must have had at least five years of experience in IT and computer security.
+During an entry-level position, the person must work as a software engineer, work as an information security analyst, or as a computer system analyst.
 This person must gain knowledge of information technology security hardware.

 Is there a Demand for Cryptography?

 There is a demand for cryptographers, and this demand continues to grow due to increased computer use and security issues.
-These professionals must remain ahead of cyberthreats.
-These professionals serve a vital purpose within the security realm—these professionals to preserve sensitive data for corporations, government agencies, and military branches.
+These professionals must remain ahead of cyber threats.
+These professionals serve a vital purpose within the security realm—these professionals preserve sensitive data for corporations, government agencies, and military branches.

 What is the Responsibility of a Cipher?

 This professional must test systems for possible leaks and make sure they are accurate and reliable.
-This professional may be called into action by the government to solve security issues.
-This professional must know current research and strategies as it relates to applications and coding.
+In addition, the government may employ them to solve security issues.
+A cipher must also know current research and strategies as it relates to applications and coding.

 Who Needs Ciphers?

-This profession is a fantastic career choice with many doors of opportunity and finds out what is cryptanalysis and cryptography all about and what fields utilize this professional’s services.
+This profession is a fantastic career choice with many doors of opportunity to find out what is cryptanalysis and cryptography all about and what fields utilize this professional’s services.
 Doors of opportunity are open wide for top-ranking jobs in areas such as the government, the CIA, the FBI, insurance companies, and military branches.